Nína Sæmundsson: Early life and education

-Art career
+Career and late life

 By the mid-1930s, Sæmundsson moved to the Hollywood area of Los Angeles.
 For many years she lived with screenwriter Polly James on Camrose Drive near the Hollywood Bowl.
 She taught classes at Henry Lovins' Hollywood Art Center School.

 Saemundsson became popular as a portrait artist for celebrities.
 Actress Hedy Lamarr posed for a bust sculpture by Sæmundsson, which was displayed at the 1939 New York World's Fair with the Swedish American Art Society of the West and it won a first place award.

 Sæmundsson worked as a set decorator building sculptures for the Albert Lewin film, The Moon and Sixpence (1942).

 She spent the last years of her life painting.
 In 1955, she moved back to Iceland.
 She died 29 January 1965.

 Public art work

 Sæmundsdóttir has many public art works, this list is by ascending date.